A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Abstract

 \section{Abstract}

 Reinforcement learning has recently shown promise in learning quality solutions in many combinatorial optimization problems.
 In particular, the attention-based encoder-decoder models show high effectiveness on various routing problems, including the Traveling Salesman Problem (TSP).
 Unfortunately, they perform poorly for the TSP with Drone (TSP-D), requiring routing a heterogeneous fleet of vehicles in coordination---a truck and a drone.
 In TSP-D, the two vehicles are moving in tandem and may need to wait at a node for the other vehicle to join.
 State-less attention-based decoder fails to make such coordination between vehicles.
-We propose an attention encoder-LSTM decoder hybrid model, in which the decoder's hidden state can represent the sequence of actions made.
+We propose a hybrid model that uses an attention encoder and a Long Short-Term Memory (LSTM) network decoder, in which the decoder's hidden state can represent the sequence of actions made.
 We empirically demonstrate that such a hybrid model improves upon a purely attention-based model for both solution quality and computational efficiency.
-Our experiments on the min-max Capacitated Vehicle Routing Problem (mmCVRP) also confirm that the hybrid model is more suitable for coordinated routing of multiple vehicles than the attention-based model. \\ \textbf{Keywords:} vehicle routing; traveling salesman problem; drones; reinforcement learning; neural networks
+Our experiments on the min-max Capacitated Vehicle Routing Problem (mmCVRP) also confirm that the hybrid model is more suitable for the coordinated routing of multiple vehicles than the attention-based model.
+The proposed model demonstrates comparable results as the operations research baseline methods. \\ \textbf{Keywords:} vehicle routing; traveling salesman problem; drones; reinforcement learning; neural networks